Nayagarh: Bruksha 'O' Jeevar Bandhu Parisad (BOJBP)

-BOJBP, Kesharpur, Dist-Nayagarh, Odisha is a people's voluntary organization founded on 1 January 1978 and registered under the Societies Registration Act 1860 and it has also been registered under the Foreign Contribution Regulation Act 1976 and Registered Under Income Tax -80G.
+BOJBP, Kesharpur, District - Nayagarh, Odisha is a people's voluntary organization founded on 01-January-1978 and registered under the Societies Registration Act 1860 and it has also been registered under the Foreign Contribution Regulation Act 1976 and Registered Under Income Tax -80G.
 It has been working in Nayagarh District for Forest Protection, Wild Life Conservation and Sustainable Agriculture.
 An area of 2.5 lakh acres of Forest has been protected in 750 villages through community Forest Management System.
 Eight women Bio-Farmers groups are organized besides health and sanitation activities like supply of low-cost sanitation latrines, holding of eye camp, dental camp and leprosy camp etc. It also promotes System of Rice Intensification, in 644 acres of land in 56 villages in 5 Blocks of Nayagarh District.
 It established Seed Bank, Seedling Bank and Research and Information centre on Sustainable Agriculture.

 BOJBP is a grassroot organization working for the people feeling the need of the operational area.
 The organization has started the project "Upscaling SRI in Odisha" since 2008.
 Including six grassroot-level organizations of different blocks, BOJBP has been promoting System of Rice Intensification (SRI) which is a pole star for the marginal and small farmers to enhance production.

 During this reporting period (9 April – 10 March) sub-circle meeting of the farmers, orientation of staff for skill development, training to farmers on SRI and sustainable agriculture, training to farmers on preparation and use of vermicompost and bio-pesticides, circle meeting of farmers, training to farm labourers, training to women on sustainable agriculture, training to key trainers, block- and district-level meeting of SRI farmers to strengthen farmers federation were some of the key activities undertaken.
 Besides that, 138 soil samples have been tested in this office after getting training on soil testing.